ansilove/AnsiLove.framework/README.md

 # Retina support

-By investigating `ALAnsiGenerators` methods you already know this framework comes with full Retina support.
+By investigating `ALAnsiGenerator` methods you already know this framework comes with full Retina support.
 Assuming you are familiar with Apple's [High Resolution Guidelines for OS X](http://developer.apple.com/library/mac/#documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Introduction/Introduction.html), there is not much more to say about the matter.
 Now it's up to you as developer.

 # Why?